2021–22 MFA Elite Division

 The 2021–22 MFA Elite Division was the 109th season of the MFA Elite Division, the top-tier football league in Mumbai, a city in the Indian state of Maharashtra.
 The 2020–21 season was called off due to the COVID-19 pandemic.
-The league format was restructured in 2018-19 season and two groups were formed.
+The league format was restructured in 2018–19 season and two groups were formed.
 In 2021, the groups were renamed the MFA Elite Premier League and MFA Elite Corporate League.

 Aaditya Thackeray was re-elected president of the Mumbai Football Association.

 Mumbai City FC is considered Mumbai's premier club, having participated in the 2021–22 Indian Super League season and the 2022 AFC Champions League, while Kenkre FC was Mumbai's representative at the 2021–22 I-League.
-However, Mumbai City hasn't competed in the MFA Elite League since 2019 when their U-18 team were suspended for assaulting the assistant referee.
+However, Mumbai City hasn't competed in the MFA Elite League since 2019 when their U-18 team was suspended for assaulting the assistant referee.

-Karnataka Sports Association were the champions of the 2019–20 MFA Elite Division.
+Karnatak Sports Association were the champions of the 2019–20 MFA Elite Division.